 I always suspected that it was just a big publicity stunt to promote the film.
 Movie-making is a business.
 I didn’t believe for a moment that a production company would spend millions of dollars to make a film and then accept to lose all the potential profits because of some alleged idle threat.
 And sure enough, only days after Sony announced that they were going to shelve the film and prevent its release, they changed their minds and decided to release it after all.
 Really?
 Quel surprise!
 And of course, now with all the buzz that was created about it, everybody wanted to check it out, which was their intention all along.
 This was a way for them to get some of their money back, by creating all this hype about it and hoping people would flock to see it, which they apparently did.

 So because of this incident with Sony, our Government feels that they need to get involved.
 All the movie studios, companies and distributors have corporate ties with the Internet, which is supposed to be free public domain to the world-at-large.
 But Big Brother wants to control the Internet, too, and decide for the rest of us what is suitable and what we should, or more importantly, should not have access to.
-It’s George Orwell’s 1984, only thirty years later.
+It’s George Orwell’s 1984, only thirty-five years later.
 Everything happens for a reason, and it’s all carefully calculated and planned.

 So don’t you now think, as I do, that they have something to do with creating all these situations just to give them an excuse to intervene on our behalf and protect us from the evils of the world?
 Who has the power or ability to protect the entire world from personal harm, bodily or otherwise?
 We all have to be responsible for our own safety.
 We shouldn’t expect anybody to protect us 24/7.
 It’s not possible.
 We often hear the admonitions, “Be careful“ or “Take care now.”
 But why should I be careful if I know that the Government is always looking out for my welfare and best interest?
 Well, honey, it’s not!
 You need to look after yourself.